 - Robust: Everything of the above works with each other no problem (interoperability), also in the process some error proof, bugfixes and bug workarounds were implemented or at least warned so you know that most of what is done is reliable, bugs free and optimized.
 The general idea is to serve as an user friendly front end for vanilla mvtools2+mdegrain or as the original script creator entitled "To make your scripts shorter and less geeky".
 Most parameters are turned off or defaulted to mvtools2 defaults and features are based on popular general conceived procedures.

 Parameters are arranged in 3 blocks.

 - Basic: For people who just need the most basic parameters because either they don't have the time, knowledge or interest into looking for complex settings.
 Or they are content with defaults (pretty much mvtools defaults)

-- High Bit Depth: There's not much to think about this.
+- High Bit Depth (with lsb hack) ((you should not use it in avs+)): There's not much to think about this.
 This just enables (default is disabled), high bit depth denoising.
 That is, more quality, but also needs more processing power hence slower.